 Phat Kim temple with the infamous well in the foreground

-Safely away from the capitol at Hoa Lu and from Dinh Bo Linh’s guards, the young prince confided to his bride that the real purpose of the trip was to travel to Champa where with the help of the King there he would return to capture the Hoa Lu citadel, take the throne from her father and build her a magnificent palace with the captured wealth.
+Safely away from the capitol at Hoa Lu and from Dinh Bo Linh’s guards, the young prince confided to his bride that the real purpose of the trip was to travel to Champa.
+There he would enlist the help of the Champa King there to return to capture the Hoa Lu citadel, take the throne from her father and build her a magnificent palace with the captured wealth.

-Phat Kim was both angry and dismayed and refused to go along with the plan, calling him a traitor and berating him for being so ungrateful at the benevolence of her father.
-Ngo Nhat Khanh, realizing that he would never gain the support of such a willful wife, drew his sword and struck the girl across her cheek.
+Phat Kim was both angry and dismayed and refused to go along with the plan, calling him a traitor and berating him for being so ungrateful for the benevolence of her father.
+Ngo Nhat Khanh, realizing that he would never gain the support of his new bride, drew his sword and struck the girl across her cheek.

-Although legend does not say if he intended to kill the Princess, the wound was not mortal.
-However, humiliated by the actions of her husband she attempted suicide.
-Saved by her loyal staff, she was carried back to Hoa Lu where she was tried as a co-conspirator to the plot and imprisoned in Vong Nguyet palace.
-Melancholic and sad, there she remained, blaming herself for the love she had felt for the young prince and her bad luck at receiving such an ungrateful and unworthy spouse.
+The legend does not say if he intended to kill the Princess but the wound was not mortal.
+However, humiliated by the actions of her husband, she attempted suicide.
+Saved by her loyal staff, she was carried back to Hoa Lu where she was tried as a co-conspirator to the plot, found guilty and imprisoned in Vong Nguyet palace.
+Melancholic and sad, there she remained, blaming herself for falling in love with the young prince and her bad luck at receiving such an unworthy spouse.

 A Sad End

 Before she could clear her name, King Dinh Bo Linh was assassinated.
-Both in remorse at his death and with some trepidation as to her future without his protection, the unfortunate girl dressed herself in a beautiful gown with an extravagant jade brooch.
-According to legend, angry and ashamed, she climbed the citadel one last time, to view her beloved Hoa Lu before throwing herself down a deep well in front of the palace and thus ending her life.
+Both in remorse at her father’s death and with some trepidation as to her future without his protection, the unfortunate girl dressed herself in a beautiful gown with an extravagant jade brooch.
+She then climbed the citadel one last time to view her beloved Hoa Lu before throwing herself down a deep well in front of the palace and ending her life.

 Phat Kim Courtyard